Skip to content

 wiki_page_accepted_suggestions If set to true, the tool will automatically track accepted suggestions in a dedicated wiki page called .pr_agent_accepted_suggestions.
 Default is true.

 allow_thumbs_up_down If set to true, all code suggestions will have thumbs up and thumbs down buttons, to encourage users to provide feedback on the suggestions.
 Default is false.
+Note that this feature is for statistics tracking.
+It will not affect future feedback from the AI model.

 Params for number of suggestions and AI calls